 The bottom line

-You should be able to get the magnesium you need with a healthy diet.
-If you choose supplements, make sure you take a safe dose, choose a brand that’s been evaluated and talk to your pharmacist or doctor about possible interactions.
+You should be able to get the magnesium you need with a healthy diet but some people with certain health conditions can have magnesium deficiencies.
+If you choose to supplement your magnesium intake, make sure you take a safe dose, choose a brand that’s been evaluated and talk to your pharmacist or doctor about possible interactions.
 Connect with a Banner Health dietitian or primary care provider for more help reviewing your diet.

 These articles can help you learn more about the link between nutrition and your health: